True Fantasy Live Online: Gameplay

+Development

+True Fantasy Live Online was originally proposed by Microsoft Game Studios Japan as a role-playing video game for Xbox.
+Hino counter-offered by proposing to develop an MMORPG, believing it was the "future of gaming" compared to traditional RPGs, though he did not believe that single-player games would be supplanted, calling them "fundamentally different".
+He had been an avid player of Ultima Online, one of the first MMO-style games, and thought that with the resources of Microsoft, they would be able to create a large game world.
+The two companies had an unusually close relationship, with Level-5 being one of the hottest independent developers at the time.
+The game was planned to be structured around players being able to choose their character and community.

+True Fantasy Live Online was one of the first planned console MMORPGs in video game history, after Final Fantasy XI in 2002.
+It would also have been the first MMORPG for Xbox.

 Cancellation

 Despite being "fully playable" and near completion according to Microsoft around the time of its cancellation, the title's development was littered with complications from the beginning.
 One such problem was Level-5's inexperience with online network coding and their inability to properly implement voice chat compatibility into the game, a feature never before implemented on such a large scale in an MMORPG.
 However, Microsoft was very adamant on its inclusion, as it was a key feature to their Xbox Live service.

 Relations between the two companies began to spiral out of control as Level-5 struggled to meet the demands required by Microsoft, who in turn grew frustrated at the lack of progress being made on the game.
 After a short showing at the Tokyo Game Show in 2003, True Fantasy Live Online was delayed from its initial Fall 2003 release into 2004.
 From then, little was seen or heard about the title, and after being absent from E3's 2004 convention, it was officially cancelled by Microsoft on June 3.

-In the months following, Level-5 President and CEO Akihiro Hino stated in an interview that the poor relationship between his company and Microsoft, partially due to the latter's inexperience in dealing with Japanese developers, was one of the major reasons behind the game's cancellation.
-He implied that the two companies did not part amicably.
+Hino stated that the cancellation was "terribly disappointing", noting that Level-5 wanted to see the game's development through to the end.
+He called it entirely Microsoft's decision, saying it was likely due to the Xbox's unpopularity in Japan.
+While saying he wanted to continue development, he said it would not be feasible under current market conditions.

 In a 2008 interview with Edge magazine, Shane Kim, former general manager of Microsoft Game Studios spoke in regard to failed Microsoft MMORPG projects, including True Fantasy Live Online.
 While acknowledging that the cancellations were the right thing to do at the time, Kim also felt that such games could have been successful on the Xbox 360 platform.